 A seed phrase is a 12- or 24-word phrase which acts as a backup to a hardware key such as a Ledger, Trezor, or Coldcard.

-A seed phrase backup is generated whenever a key on a hardware device is created.
+A seed phrase backup is generated whenever a key is created on a hardware device.
 If the device itself is either lost or damaged, the seed phrase can be used to restore the private keys on a new device.

-By "seedless," we mean that it's not absolutely necessary to retain the seed phrase backup that is generated during the hardware device setup process.
+By "seedless," we mean that it's not absolutely necessary to retain the seed phrase backup that is generated during the hardware device setup process if you are using the standard 3-key vault setup with a mobile key.

-At the Gold membership level, which uses a 2-of-3 multisig keyset, you may choose either to retain or not retain the seed phrase.
+For the 3-key vault, you may choose either to retain or not retain the seed phrase.

-At the Platinum and Diamond level of membership, which use a 3-of-5 or a 3-of-6 multisig keyset (of which three or four keys are hardware devices), we recommend that you write down just one of the seed phrases that are generated when you set up your hardware devices.
+For 5-key vaults (of which three of the keys are hardware devices), we recommend that you write down just one of the seed phrases that are generated when you set up your hardware devices.

 Why go seedless?